 This will allow any remaining silks to float up and out of the way.

 Step 2: Bring a large pot of water to a boil.
-Add corn, several ears at a time, to the boiling water blanch them for 2-3 minutes.
+Add corn, several ears at a time, to the boiling water blanch corn for 2-3 minutes.

 The actual amount you boil at one time will depend on the size of your pot.The corn will start to turn golden when it’s ready to be pulled from the hot water.